 “Her parents were taking care of her.
 She had trust issues.
 She had anxiety.
 And it doesn't […] do anything to simply say that she had access to a telephone or that she could drive to go someplace.
 That's kind of ludicrous to suggest that that takes away or eliminates that extraordinary circumstances which I've just referred to.”

 The state Attorney General’s Office appealed, saying that the judge abused his discretion.
 But an appellate court panel on Tuesday upheld his ruling.

 Prather and the state also are being sued by a New Orleans woman was pulled over by Prather on the Garden State Parkway in July 2016 while she was visiting her mother in the state.

-Mandy Garcia’s lawsuit says she also gave Prather her cellphone, which he kept in his car “for an inordinate amount of time."
+The lawsuit by MG, who New Jersey 101.5 is identifying only by her initials because she is a victim of a crime, says she also gave Prather her cellphone, which he kept in his car “for an inordinate amount of time."
 She said Prather did not give her a ticket but asked her questions about “what types of beaches she likes to visit in New Jersey.”
 She said the trooper's behavior left her worried about her safety.

 Her lawsuit says that State Police investigators informed her a year later that Prather had copied pictures, videos and phone numbers from her phone.